handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-installation.md

 # Installation in Vue 2

+Install Handsontable's Vue 2 wrapper via npm, import the stylesheets, and get your application up and running.

 [[toc]]

-## Overview

-Vue 2 installation and basic usage guide.

 ## Install with npm